 Grange Pavilion is an example of forward-thinking architectural values being reflected within a community-led activation of a civic space.
 Working in partnership with a team of professional designers and architectural educators, IBI Group’s design for the new Grange Pavilion responded to the local Grangetown community’s desire for a multi-use outdoor and indoor space, transforming an area in need of repair, and creating a community hub for a culturally diverse inner-city area of Cardiff, Wales.

 Designing a multi-use indoor and outdoor community space

-Proposed building materials match the existing brickwork of the surrounding terraced houses and represent the English masonry garden wall that wraps the north and east façade, acting as a suitable boundary that creates an interaction with the existing Victorian park.
+Building materials match the existing brickwork of the surrounding terraced houses and represent the English masonry garden wall that wraps the north and east façade, acting as a suitable boundary that creates an interaction with the existing Victorian park.
 Lime mortar in the brickwork matches the existing stonework on surrounding houses, and black timber cladding matches the timber boards.
 A folding roof echoes the terraced houses of the surrounding areas, and a zinc roof reflects in a modern way the slate roof from the surrounding houses.
 Bee, bird and bat bricks have been specified to create a hive for insects and animal activity, and to provide a nesting place.

+Surrounding wildlife areas contain special plant species encouraged by local bee experts that ensure Welsh Manuka Honey can be produced.
 Integrated into the landscape design is a sustainable drainage system to support improved managing of water circulation.
-Rain gardens and swales system have also been designed for storing surface water and slowly releasing it.
+Rain gardens and swales system have also been designed to store and slowly release surface water.